Become a part of our diverse community

 Fill out and submit the International Student Application.
 After applying, you will receive a confirmation number by email and can pay the application fee online.
 This fee is nonrefundable and mandatory for all international students.

-All international students should review the program specific requirements and submit all the required documents to the International Student Office.
+All international students should review the program-specific requirements and submit all the required documents to the International Student Office.
 If accepted, the I-20 documents and admission letter will be sent to the student.
 When you receive your documents, please make an appointment for a visa interview at the U.S. Embassy.

 Please note that the I-20 or SEVIS number will not be emailed or given to the student in advance.

-Step 2: Complete the Orientation
+Step 2: Complete the Online Orientation

-Step 4: Attend an Educational Planning Workshop
+Step 4: Attend an Educational Planning Session

-Step 6: Pay Your Fees
+Step 7: Pay Your Fees

 Step 8: Pick up your College Services Card